tc39/proposal-type-annotations/README.md

 ### How to define where the type annotation begins and ends

-How does the JavaScript parser know where a type declaration begins?
+How does the JavaScript parser know where a type annotation begins?
 In the above example, as we defined, the `:` is used to indicate that a type begins.
 But how does it know that it ends?
-In the above case (`(this<is><x, y>TYPE!)`) we can't just search for a comma, because the type itself incorporates a `,`.
+In the above case, `(this<is><x, y>TYPE!)`, we can't just search for the comma, because the type itself incorporates a `,`.

 This proposal suggests a few simple rules that define where the type ends: